 Liability for interns while at your work site is covered by Youth Opportunities Unlimited.
-Have you been wanting an intern but are unsure about the insurance liability of taking on a student worker?
-When you take on a Y.O.U. intern, Y.O.U. covers liability, which means there are fewer hurdles to get an intern in the door and ready to work.
+When mentoring a Y.O.U. intern, Y.O.U. covers the liability, which means there are fewer hurdles to get an intern in the door and ready to work.

 Y.O.U. asks that host organizations: